Alex Cobb: Major leagues (2011–2017)

-2012

 Cobb was invited to spring training in 2012, but sent to minor league camp to begin the season.
-He was called up to fill in for Jeff Niemann while Niemann was injured.
-On August 23, 2012, Cobb pitched his first career complete-game shutout against the Oakland Athletics.
+He was called up to fill in for the injured Jeff Niemann.
+On August 23, Cobb pitched his first career complete-game shutout, besting the Oakland Athletics.
 He ended the season with a 11–9 record and a 4.03 ERA in 23 starts covering 136.1 innings at the major league level.

-2013

-Cobb was named the American League Player of the Week for the week ending September 22, 2013.

-On May 10, Cobb struck out four batters in a single inning.
-He also gave up one run in that inning after the batter stole second base, third base, and was then balked home for the first time in recorded baseball.
+On May 10, 2013, Cobb struck out four batters in a single inning.
+He also gave up one run in that inning after Will Venable reached base on a dropped third strike, stole second and third base, and was then balked home for the first time in recorded baseball.

-Cobb was struck in the head by a line drive off the bat of Kansas City Royals first baseman Eric Hosmer on June 15.
-Cobb was carried off the field on a stretcher, and transported to Bayfront Medical Center in St. Petersburg, Florida.
+Cobb was struck in the head by a line drive off the bat of Kansas City Royals first baseman Eric Hosmer on June 15, 2013.
+Cobb was carried off the field on a stretcher and transported to Bayfront Medical Center in St. Petersburg, Florida.
 It was reported that Cobb suffered a mild concussion and had a cut on his right ear, while all other scans and tests came back normal, and he would be discharged the next day.
 Cobb suffered nausea, headaches, and vertigo, and missed two months, making his return on August 15.

-In 22 starts of 2013, Cobb finished the year 11–3 with a 2.76 ERA (19.2 innings short of qualifying for the 4th-best ERA in the AL), and a .228 batting average against.
+Cobb was named the American League Player of the Week for the week ending September 22, 2013.
+In 22 starts in 2013, Cobb finished the year 11–3 with a 2.76 ERA (19.2 innings short of qualifying for the 4th-best ERA in the AL), and a .228 batting average against.
 His 72.6 ground ball percentage would have ranked highest in the majors had he qualified.
-His .786 win–loss percentage was the 4th-best in the league among pitchers with 10 or more wins.

-During the 2013 MLB postseason, Cobb started two games, earning a win for the Rays in the American League Wild Card game over the Cleveland Indians, and starting in game three of the American League Division Series against the Boston Red Sox.
-Though Cobb pitched well enough that the Rays won game three, he did not earn the win in the decision; the game was decided several innings after he ended his five-inning performance when his teammate, José Lobatón, hit a walk-off home run in the final at bat of the game.
+His .786 win–loss percentage was the fourth-best in the league among pitchers with 10 or more wins.
+During the postseason, Cobb started two games, earning a win for the Rays in the American League Wild Card Game over the Cleveland Indians, and starting in Game 3 of the American League Division Series against the Boston Red Sox.
+Though Cobb pitched well in Game 3, he did not earn the win, leaving with the game tied after five innings.
+The game was decided when Rays catcher José Lobatón hit a walk-off home run.